 • Frustration with tasks that don’t align with strengths leads to underachievement.

-Challenges Faced by Twice-Gifted Students
+Challenges Faced by Twice Gifted People

-1. Underidentification or Misdiagnosis:
+1. Under identification or Misdiagnosis:

 • Giftedness can mask a disability, leading to the false belief that the student is “lazy” or “not trying.”